yuvipanda/github-ssh-auth/README.md

 # github-ssh-auth #

-Allow `sshd` to use your github ssh keys for authentiacatin you.
+Allow `sshd` to use your github ssh keys for authenticating you.

 ## What? ##